How is Cerebral Palsy Diagnosed?

 • The reactions of the child’s reflexes

-• Whether the child seems to be able to hear and focus on his or her caregivers
+• Whether the child seems to be able to hear and focus on their caregivers

 • Whether the child’s movement and posture seem normal

-The child’s muscle tone, reflexes, posture, coordination, balance, and other factors will be tested over a period of months or even years, as the symptoms of cerebral palsy can take time to develop.
-If a doctor suspects that cerebral palsy may be present, he or she may send the child to specialists for additional testing like MRIs, CT scans, or cranial ultrasounds to be able to view images of the brain.
-These tests may allow doctors to make a diagnosis of cerebral palsy, but even once parents receive it, they may wish to seek a second opinion to make sure there wasn’t a misdiagnosis.
+The child’s muscle tone, reflexes, posture, coordination, balance, and other factors will be tested over months or even years, as the symptoms of cerebral palsy can take time to develop.
+If a doctor suspects that cerebral palsy may be present, they may send the child to specialists for additional testing like MRIs, CT scans, or cranial ultrasounds to be able to view images of the brain.
+These tests may allow doctors to diagnose cerebral palsy, but even once parents receive it, they may wish to seek a second opinion to ensure there wasn’t a misdiagnosis.

-What Type of Tests are Used to Diagnose Cerebral Palsy?
+What Types Of Tests Are Used To Diagnose Cerebral Palsy?

 Because there isn’t a specific test that can diagnose cerebral palsy, doctors may use a combination of the following to help make a diagnosis: